omkarbhoite25/Juction-Hackathon---Columbia-Road/README.md

 # PREDICTO
 ### Juction-Hackathon-Columbia-Road
 ------------
-Predicto is a AI able to predict the utilities you need when you need them.
-It will be able to fill the shopping cart of your customer as soon as they log in.
-It works with many different e-commerce platform with an effortless integration code.
-It work with just your transaction data and exploit bayesian regression to provide a concrete.
+Predicto is a AI-based predicting system able to predict your next shopping cart, what you need, when you need.
+It will be able to fill the shopping cart with your repetitive purchases as soon as your customer log in on the platform.
+It would work with many different e-commerce platform with small integration code needed.
+Leveraging old transaction history Predicto will create, maintain, and iterate its bayesian model from which the prediction is drawn.
+The model can be updated online and improve itself as the transaction history grows.

 ## REQUIREMENTS
  - Python Flusk